MdMuntasir/Score-Board/README.md

 <h2>Cricket Scoreboard</h2>
-This is my first academic project.
-This project has two programs, one shows the scoreboard when the other one is used to control the match.
+This is my first academic capstone project.
+This project has two programs, one shows the scoreboard while the other one is used to control the match.
 <h3>Manager</h3>
 Manager program has a authentication system which is required to start and operate a match.
 After login you have to enter necessary information to start the match.
 Now you just have to enter the scores in every ball to see results in scoreboard.